Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Introduction

 The development of optimal, objective, and reproducible methods for the analysis of high-resolution absorption systems is essential for analysing the high quality data now being obtained on new astronomical facilities.
 Forthcoming facilities like the ELT clearly demand sophisticated analytic tools.
 Searches for new physics, revealed by temporal or spatial variations in fundamental constants, constitute one of the three main science drivers for the ESPRESSO spectrograph on the European Southern Observatory's VLT \citep{Pepe2014}, and one of the key goals for the forthcoming ELT \citep{Hook2009,ESO_ELTbook2010,ESO_ELTbook2011,ELT_Liske2014,Marconi2016}.

+Searches for variations in fundamental constants in the high redshift universe can be carried out using quasar spectroscopy.
+Gas clouds from galaxies falling sufficiently near the Earth-quasar sightline impose absorption lines on the background quasar.
+Careful modelling of these absorption lines allows us to construct a detailed picture of the physics in these systems.
+The observational data may include a large number of absorption transitions from many elements at a range of ionisation states.
+Moreover, the kinematic structure of the absorbing gas can be highly complex and each system may comprise a large number of absorbing components, each at a slightly different redshift.
+For these reasons, the required number of model parameters can be large and the analysis tools must be sophisticated.

 \cite{Bainbridge2017,gvpfit17} first developed AI methods that were capable of modelling arbitrarily complex absorption systems without any human interactions.
-At the heart of the process is VPFIT \citep{VPFIT,web:VPFIT}, a non-linear least squares system with tied parameter constraints.
-The additional genetic code acts as a wrapper, guiding the descent direction to an optimal solution on the basis of a test statistic (the corrected Akaike Information Criterion).
-Hybrid algorithms of this sort have been coined ``memetic'' \citep{Moscato1989}.
+At the heart of that process is VPFIT \citep{VPFIT,web:VPFIT}, a non-linear least squares system with tied parameter constraints\footnote{We note there are several other codes also designed to fit absorption complexes.
+Amongst these are FITLYMAN \citep{Fontana1995}, VIPER \citep{Gaikwad2017}, ALIS \citep{web:Cooke2015}, TRIDENT \citep{Hummels2017}, and VoigtFit \citep{Krogager2018}.
+We additionally note that VIPER has automated capabilities and that VPFIT is able to perform automated Lyman-$\alpha$ forest fitting.}.
+Optimal measurements of the fine structure constant, $\alpha \equiv e^2/(4 \pi \epsilon_0 \hbar c)$, make use of the {\it Many Multiplet Method} \citep{Dzuba1999,Webb1999} which is explicitly incorporated into VPFIT, such that $\alpha$ can be directly measured within the non-linear least squares procedure as one of many free parameters describing each absorption complex.
+The mechanism for doing this is described in the VPFIT documentation \citep{web:VPFIT}.

+In the Bainbridge code and in the new methods introduced in this paper, the additional genetic code replaces previously required human interactions, guiding the descent direction to an optimal solution.
+In order to select an ``appropriate'' model, by which we mean a model having the ``right'' number of free parameters, we use an information criterion (IC).
+ICs have the general form

+where the ``penalty term'' is a function that depends on the number of data points and the number of free parameters in the model.
+Different ICs have different penalty terms (e.g. the corrected Akaike Information Criterion has a penalty term that is generally smaller than the Bayesian Information Criterion).
+In a separate detailed study \citep{webb2020getting}, we compare the performances of these two ICs and also introduce a new IC, ``SpIC'', designed specifically for spectroscopy, that offers some advantages over the well-known AICc and BIC.
+However, in order to keep the present paper as simple as possible, we opt to use only AICc in this paper.

+The system introduced in this paper makes simultaneous use of genetic algorithms and non-linear least squares and is capable of carrying out complex tasks autonomously that would otherwise be performed by intelligent beings.
+The method is thus appropriately called ``artificial intelligence'', which we name ``AI-VPFIT''.
+Hybrid algorithms that unify AI methods with non-linear least squares techniques have also been referred to as ``memetic algorithms'' \citep{Moscato1989}.

 In the present paper, we develop these ideas further, the key aims being to find faster algorithms and improve the overall performance, particularly for complex absorption systems/datasets that may be challenging to model, comprising a wide range of line strengths, from heavily saturated to barely detected, allowing for any blended absorption lines from other systems.